-IIM Indore has released the CAT notification on 29th July 2020, and starting 5th August 2020, the CAT registration has begun.
+IIM Indore will released the CAT notification in first week of August 2021, the CAT registration will begun shortly.
 We urge our students to finish up their CAT registration process at the earliest in order to fully concentrate on the preparation for the ‘exam of their life’.

 Time is literally of essence when it comes to the CAT exam as candidates need to stick to sectional time limits.
 A student should not only focus on managing his/her time while writing the exam, but also while preparing for it.
 And time management can only be your forte if you dedicate yourself to studying the course thoroughly and practicing well.

 An important aspect of preparing for the CAT exam and mastering the time is by writing mock tests.
 This exercise will help you get a good exposure of the kind of questions that would be asked along with giving you a feel of ‘those hours’.

 The big question is – How to manage time and improve your speed and accuracy?

 The answer is – If you manage time and practice profusely, you can get both speed and accuracy.

 To understand it better, you need to master the time management in 2 ways - first while preparing for CAT exam and second while writing the CAT exam.

 How to manage time while preparing for CAT exam?